-However, as we’ve shown with some actionable tips, there are lasting solutions for them as well.
+However, as we’ve shown with some actionable tips, there are lasting solutions for each of them.

-In a nutshell, eCommerce websites require a much greater deal of optimization than accounts not only for the technical side of things, but also the improvement in spheres of marketing, content and, especially, customer service.
+In a nutshell, eCommerce websites require a much greater deal of optimization to account for the technical side of things and also the improvement in spheres of marketing, content and, especially, customer service.

-Getting these roadblocks out of the way is the only sure path towards a thriving and sustainable eCommerce business.
+Getting these roadblocks out of the way is the only sure path toward a thriving and sustainable eCommerce business.